AxiSEMunity/AxiSEM3D/doc/Installation.md

 $ export NETCDF_ROOT=$CONDA_PATH
 $ export HDF5_ROOT=$CONDA_PATH
 ```
 Using a `NetCDF` build with parallel I/O support can enhance the performance of `AxiSEM3D` and simplify post-processing.
-However, a parallel building is MPI-dependent and sometimes difficult to make.
+However, a parallel build is sometimes difficult to make.

 ## Tools for pre- and post-processing